-We are an informal, independent writing group who meet every Wednesday form 9:30 to 11:30.
+We are an informal, independent writing group that meet every Wednesday form 9:30 to 11:30.
 Our aim is to enjoy the creative writing process which we do by writing mostly short stories and then sharing them at the meetings.
-This usually leads on to a discussion about the piece, how it came about and ideas about where it could lead in the future.
+This usually leads to a discussion about the piece, how it came about and ideas about where it could lead in the future.

-Quite often, this will lead onto looking at work in different styles and genres but our overall goal is that people enjoy the art of writing, whether they create work which is aimed at children or adults and is happy or sad, and uplifting or dark.
+Quite often, this will lead to looking at work in different styles and genres but our overall goal is that people enjoy the art of writing, whether they create work which is aimed at children or adults and is happy or sad, and uplifting or dark.

 The group was set up following two successful creative writing classes and we had so much fun we decided to carry on as an independent group.
 If you enjoy writing, please come along to a meeting and see what we do – you will be made very welcome.